chromealex/ecs/Docs/Manual-CreatingComponents.md

 entity.Set(new YourAnotherStructComponent(), ComponentLifetime.NotifyAllSystemsBelow);
 ```

-In some cases you need to set up custom lifetime for component, so you can use ```entity.Set(new YourStructComponent(), ComponentLifetime.NotifyAllSystemsBelow, lifetimeInSeconds)``` to determine how long your component should be alive.
-Note that NotifyAllSystems or NotifyAllSystemsBelow should work as expected because this parameter controls only creation time of the component.

 > Note!
 If you set **Infinite** lifetime and after that set **non-Infinite** lifetime, **non-Infinite** will be ignored.
 First you need to call **RemoveData** before set another lifetime.

+### Component Custom Lifetime

+In some cases you need to set up custom lifetime for component, so you can use ```entity.Set(new YourStructComponent(), ComponentLifetime.NotifyAllSystemsBelow, lifetimeInSeconds)``` to determine how long your component should be alive.
+Note that NotifyAllSystems or NotifyAllSystemsBelow should work as expected because this parameter controls only creation time of the component.

 [![](Footer.png)](/../../#glossary)